 University life and its impact on mental health

-As thousands of young people head off to university for the first time full of promise, it is important to consider the impact that university life can have on their mental health.
+As thousands of young people head off to university for the first time, it is important to consider the impact that university life can have on their mental health.

 Living away from home